oerjanberger/oerjanberger/README.md

 </picture>

 ### About me
-I am 32 y.o and based in Bergen, Norway.
-I am just finishing studying Front-end development at Noroff university this December 2022.
-Currently working on the last assignment from the university.
-Even though I am finishing the studies in a few days I am looking forward to continue learning and to better my skills as a Front-end develop.
-I am looking for work as a Front-end developer in a company where I can learn and grow.
+I am 33 y.o and based in Bergen, Norway.
+Currently working as a Senior Developer at @ScanReach with life saving technologies and efficiency tools for the maritime sector

 #### Other info about me
  - :dog: I have Bernes Moutain dog named Bella
  - :headphones: I'm constantly listening to music when I work
- - :video_game: I like to play COD when I can
  - :tv: Fantasy movies and series are hands down the best entertainment
- - :soccer: I love fotball and am currently enjoying the World Cup
+ - :soccer: I like to watch fotball with my friends

 ### :desktop_computer: Tech I have worked with
 ![HTML5](https://img.shields.io/badge/-HTML5-white?style=for-the-badge&logo=html5)